See No Evil: The Moors Murders: Aftermath

+Three years before the hint of a serial, Myra Hindley died at West Suffolk Hospital in Bury St Edmunds on 15 November 2002 following respiratory failure; she was 60 years old.
+Since the serial was released in May 2006, David Smith and Ian Brady have both died.
+David Smith died of cancer in Ireland on 30 June 2012 at the age of 64.
+Ian Brady died at Ashworth Hospital in Maghull on 15 May 2017 following a long illness; he was 79 years old and was Britain's longest-serving prisoner, having been imprisoned for more than 50 years.

 Critical reception

 The miniseries received mostly positive reviews, such as Letterboxd's Mark Cunliffe praising the performances, saying that "both Maxine Peake and Sean Harris dominate proceedings with a deeply disturbing aura as Hindley and Brady, with Matthew McNulty and Joanne Froggatt equally convincing, grounded portrayals of the Smiths, and George Costigan offering light into the darkness as the dogged, honest DCI Joe Mounsey."

-The production won the BAFTA for Best Drama Serial at the 2007 ceremony.
+The production won the BAFTA TV Award for Best Drama Serial at the 2007 ceremony.